 Hey, it’s your friendly neighborhood Jew(ish) lady!
-It’s the first night of Hanukkah tonight, and I’m here to show you how to make rugelach (and what horrible errors to avoid).
+It’s time for Hanukkah, and I’m here to show you how to make rugelach (and what horrible errors to avoid).
 The fact that I kept on chugging even after screwing it up so many times tells you how good rugelach are.

 Rugelach (pronounced “ROO-guh-lachhh,” possibly Yiddish for “little twists,”) are sticky little filled pastries, made of insanely rich, tender dough and rolled up with any kind of sweet filling you like.
 My favorite is apricot and walnut, but you can also use raspberry or any other fruit preserves, nuts-and-cinnamon, sour cherry, raisins, poppy seeds, even Nutella.
 A few years ago, for Thanksgivukkah, and I made pecan pie rugelach.
 Rugelach will work with you.